Losing-To-Bugs/BrixColor/README.md

 Select "LegoDetectorFrameProcessor" and click Add.

+- Repeat this process For "ColorDetectorPlugins"

-Repeat this process and add "brixblenderv2-t1.mlpackage".
+- Repeat this process and add "brixblenderv2-t1.mlpackage".
   - (Located in brixcolor-app/assets folder)

 ### 6. Run build
 `npx expo run:ios --device`